 In the past, diversity has been a priority for most companies in regard to their marketing.
 Typically, the more baskets you place your eggs in, the likelier you are to see secure results.
 So, most companies would dip their hands into digital marketing, radio marketing, paper marketing, networking, etc. This is a good practice and it is still relevant.
 However, diversifying your marketing is no longer enough.

 Your marketing needs to be consistent and collaborative across every platform it’s on.
 Customers like to see familiarity and consistency.
 You need to be able to reach a single customer across multiple platforms and to be able to guide them towards whichever platform is best suited to make the sale.
 For example, a customer may need a new Doodad, so they’ll Google that doodad using their phone.
-The first link may take them to your business’ Facebook page where they become interested and then visit your company website or be directed to your brick and mortar store.
+The first link may take them to your business’ Facebook page where they become interested and then visit your company website or are directed to your brick and mortar store.
 As a business owner in the digital age, it is your responsibility to guide them swiftly between these platforms and to direct them to the fastest route towards solving their doodad problems and needs.
+Make sure that your branding, wording, and message is consistent across whatever platforms you advertise or hold an account on.

 Automation, Automation, Automation